NCAS-CMS/cfstore/cfstore/docs/source/index.rst

 There are two different interfaces available to the cfstore, the command line interface, and the python interface.
 At the moment the python interface is rather low level and more suitable for developers.
-A future release will provide a suitable interface for using in scientific scripts and python notebooks.
-Meanwhile we are concentrating on support via the command line.
+The focus is support through commandline.

 Our main focus is Linux compatibility but there's no reason that Windows and Mac shouldn't also *mostly* work.
-If using a non-Linux machine, do tread carefully.
+If using a non-Linux machine, do tread carefully as we do not test on these.

 Command Line Interface
 ----------------------